CommonAccord/Site-My/Doc/License/CR/LibL/Sec/Covenants.md

 1.7.Ti=Support

 1.7.sec=Licensor will provide activation and installation support, including assisting Licensee and Authorized Users with the implementation of any Licensor software.
 Licensor will offer reasonable levels of continuing support to assist Licensee and Authorized Users in use of the Licensed Materials.
-Licensor will make its personnel available by email and/or phone during Licensee’s regular business hours, Monday – Friday, [or enter another set of dates and times] for feedback, problem-solving, or general questions and will respond in a timely manner [or enter a specific time period].
+Licensor will make its personnel available by email and/or phone {Support.Teleprence.cl}.

+Support.Telepresence.cl=during Licensee’s regular business hours, Monday – Friday, for feedback, problem-solving, or general questions and will respond in a timely manner.

 1.8.Ti=Training